lab1092/blender-manual_ja/manual/constraints/relationship/rigid_body_joint.rst

       Limits
          Angular limits for the X axis
    Cone Twist
-      similar to :guilabel:`Ball`, this is a point-to-point joint with limits added for the cone and twist axis
+      similar to *Ball*, this is a point-to-point joint with limits added for the cone and twist axis

       Limits
          Angular limits